-ACA health insurance, also known as Obamacare, represents a major overhaul of the underlying health care system as well as the way consumers will find and purchase health insurance in the future.
+ACA health insurance in Georgia, also known as Obamacare, represents a major overhaul of the underlying health care system as well as the way consumers will find and purchase health insurance in the future.
 Everyone is impacted in some way by Obamacare.

 Individuals that purchase their own coverage will see plans with higher deductibles, higher out of pocket and higher premiums.
 So-called “low income” individuals and families may qualify for premium subsidies.
 Employers are required to change their plans to comply with the EHB (essential health benefit) rules or face a fine.
 Seniors on Medicare will see changes in their coverage as well, especially if they have Medicare Part D or a Medicare Advantage plan.